ashevoy/ashevoy.github.io/README.md

 ![main screen](https://cdn.discordapp.com/attachments/628964831529140254/959168301374775296/dj62ware_css_photo.png)
 ![menu](https://cdn.discordapp.com/attachments/628964831529140254/959168301609652254/dj62ware_css_photo_menu.png)

-import version:
+import/auto update version:
-too stupid to know how this shit works i'll figure it out just bear with the normal thing it should be fine
+too stupid to know how this shit works LMAO i'll figure it out just bear with the normal thing it should be fine but it should come one day

+check releases tab for the css full version :)